Take two actions to report the mill’s stink and its effect on you

 - Did it affect — [ ] health ; [ ] use or enjoyment of property or business ; [ ] was it a nuisance?

 - What was its effect?

 - Was there noise, haze or other?

 Ecology tracks all complaints received and requires PTPC to investigate and report mill conditions at the time of the complaint.
 Ecology uses the information to look at the effectiveness of odor reduction efforts at the mill.
 We also consider the complaint data in enforcement decisions, as applicable, and make the data available to public health agencies. [emphasis added]

 We don’t prioritize calling PTPC (360) 379-4224 as it doesn’t trigger action as effectively, only being sent to Ecy at the end of the month not included in Ecy’s count of calls.
 PTPC only occasionally follows up in the short term and is dimissive of people who call.

 ♦ Quick Tip 1: Pace yourself!
 We’re in for the long haul, so pace yourself accordingly.
 Making your reports as automatic as possible builds the official record and protects your energy for jaunts to our other officials and/or delving into deeper issues.

 ♦ Quick Tip 2: put Angie or Shingo’s number on your speed dial.
-Note: it doesn’t which you contact and it doesn’t add anything to call both of them.
+Note: it doesn’t matter which you contact and doesn’t add anything to call both of them.
 They are in the same office and work together.

 ♦ Call DOE or the mill?